fabrice-etanchaud/dbt-dremio/README.md

 # Sources

+In dbt, a source is a set of read-only datasets, foundation of the downstream transformation steps toward the datasets that will be exposed to the end users.

 ## Environments

 A same dremio installation could handle several data environments.
 In order to group sources by environment, you can use the undocumented `target.profile_name` or the adapter specific `environment` configuration to map environments between dremio and dbt :